Financial Aid

 - Are receiving TANF, SSI/SSP or General Assistance, or

 - Are a Congressional Medal of Honor recipient (or dependent); are a dependent of a victim of the Sept.
-11, 2001, terrorist attack; having certification from the California Department of Veteran Affairs or the National Guard Adjutant General; or is a dependent of a deceased law enforcement/fire suppression personnel killed in the line of duty.
+11, 2001, terrorist attack; having certification from the California Department of Veteran Affairs or the National Guard Adjutant General; or is a dependent of a deceased law enforcement/fire suppression personnel killed in the line of duty, or

 Requirements